tendermint/tendermint/docs/tendermint-core/using-tendermint.md

 See the
 [UPGRADING.md](https://github.com/tendermint/tendermint/blob/master/UPGRADING.md)
 guide.
 You may need to reset your chain between major breaking releases.
-Although, we expect their number to decrease as we're approaching Tendermint 1.0 release.
+Although, we expect Tendermint to have fewer breaking releases in the future (especially after 1.0 release).